Balranald: Township beginnings

 The township of Balranald was gazetted on 4 April 1851 and the first land sale held on 14 January 1852, with thirty-five lots submitted to public auction.
 On 1 March 1852 an official post office opened in the township.
 (An earlier post office had opened in the area on 1 January 1850 but closed and was replaced by an unofficial service).
 From 1853 the mail contractor, John Bent, operated a service along the Murrumbidgee River between Wagga Wagga and Balranald.

 A second hotel, the Carriers' Arms, was erected at Balranald in about 1852 by the German, Philipp Comitti (but records show he didn't arrive in Australia until Mar 1854).
 William Graham acquired the licence of the Balranald Inn in April 1854.
 Graham held the licence until 1859 when he was murdered.
-The perpetrator was arrested and later hanged at Goulburn gaol.
+The perpetrator was arrested and later hanged at Goulburn jail.
 Denis Hanan then obtained the licence of the Balranald Inn, which he held until 1867.
 In 1859 Hanan purchased a punt from Captain Cadell and operated it at the southern end of Mayall Street.

 The Victorian gold-rushes, which began as Balranald was being established, had a profound impact on the Riverina region by stimulating the development of the fat-stock market.
 The development of the stock-route across the One-tree Plain to Lang's Crossing-place tended to direct attention away from Balranald to the region up-river of the Murrumbidgee-Lachlan junction.
 By the latter half of the 1850s, when the fat-stock market was at its peak, Balranald was exhibiting signs of stagnation.
 A correspondent from the area made these comments about the township in August 1858: "This obscure and miserable township, situated on the Lower Murrumbidgee, is here attracting a considerable share of attention, as being one of those rowdy places for which the Australian bush in the interior has become so famous".